Take Shelter: Plot

 Curtis buys gas masks for his family and extends his previous employer's health insurance policy for a few extra weeks.
 After he finds out that his counselor at the free clinic has suddenly transferred and been replaced with a new one, he walks out.
-Tensions linger between Curtis and Sam over his loss of a job/income at such a crucial time for their family.
+Tensions linger between Curtis and Samantha over the loss of his job at such a crucial time for their family.
 Samantha gets Curtis to see an actual psychiatrist and demands that they attend a social function so she can restore some sense of normalcy to their strained, increasingly isolated life.
 At a Lions Club community gathering, a bitter Dewart, who has been spreading gossip that Curtis is crazy, is angrily provoked and punches him.
-Enraged, Curtis knocks Dewart to the floor, overturns a table and unleashes a frightening verbal tirade upon everyone present.
+Enraged, Curtis knocks Dewart to the floor, overturns a table, and unleashes a frightening verbal tirade upon everyone present.
 He prophetically shouts that a devastating storm is coming, insisting that none of them are prepared.

 Later, a tornado warning sends him and his family into the shelter.
 After they awaken, Curtis reluctantly removes his gas mask, prompted by Samantha.
 They go to open the shelter doors, but he still hears a storm outside.
 His wife implores him, insisting that there's no storm and that he needs to open the door.
-After a tense standoff, Curtis throws open the doors into the blinding sun; a strong-but-bearable storm has passed, and neighbors are cleaning up broken tree limbs and other yard debris as power company trucks restore electricity along the street.
+After a tense standoff, Curtis throws open the doors into the blinding sun; a strong but bearable storm has passed, and neighbors are cleaning up broken tree limbs and other yard debris as power company trucks restore electricity along the street.

-A psychiatrist advises the couple to go through with their planned, annual beach vacation, but that Curtis will need to get psychiatric care in a facility away from his family upon their return.
-At Myrtle Beach, while Curtis is building sand castles with Hannah, she signs the word "storm".
-As Samantha exits their beachhouse, the thick, oily rain that Curtis spoke of begins to fall, staining her outstretched hand.
-Samantha looks up to a bigger version of the ominous storm clouds Curtis had seen, massing over the ocean; tornado-like waterspouts reach down to the ocean's surface, and the tide pulls back as a tsunami looms in the distance.
-Samantha and Curtis exchange glances, as Samantha assuringly whispers "okay."
-The scene cuts to black, leaving the truth of the reality a mystery.
+A psychiatrist advises the couple to go through with their planned, annual beach vacation but that Curtis will need to get psychiatric care in a facility away from his family upon their return.
+At Myrtle Beach, while Curtis is building sandcastles with Hannah, she signs the word "storm.”
+As Samantha exits their beach house, the thick, oily rain that Curtis spoke of begins to fall, staining her outstretched hand.
+Samantha looks up to a bigger version of the ominous storm clouds Curtis had seen, massing over the ocean; multiple waterspouts reach down to the ocean's surface, and the tide pulls back as a tsunami looms in the distance.
+Samantha and Curtis exchange glances as Samantha whispers "okay.”